 One goal of mine during this time was to take advantage of the community and resources we have here in the states before moving overseas.
 One Study I joined is a Precepts class, full of wise older women who teach me more than I thought I could know in two hours.
 During times of big outward change, it can be easy to lose focus on inward transformation.
 Staying in the Word through opportunities like these has been so beneficial for my heart.

 Time is short, celebrate with your family and friends your milestones as well as theirs!
 If we can help it, we have been attending every baby shower, wedding, and holiday event imaginable, wanting to celebrate these precious moments and people while we can in-person.
 It’s always been a blessing to us!

 3. Continue Making Friends

-I’m not sure if this is a normal feeling amongst missionaries, but when I first found out we were going to be moving long-term overseas, I began to shrink.
+I’m not sure if this is a normal feeling amongst Ms, but when I first found out we were going to be moving long-term overseas, I began to shrink.
 I thought, no one wants to be friends with someone they know is leaving them, and felt myself putting up a wall.
 Thankfully, it didn’t get very far.
 Our loving community has totally proved those lies wrong!
 Although relationships will take more work once apart, they are still necessary and possible!